 The CRPS was chosen as it is a widely used score to assess the overall quality of an ensemble hydrometeorological forecast.
-The CRPS moreover has the advantage that it can be decomposed in different scores to look at many attributes of an ensemble forecast.
-The CRPS score for a single forecast is equivalent to the MAE, which is why the latter was chosen.
+The CRPS moreover has the advantage that it can be decomposed into different scores in order to look at the many different attributes of an ensemble forecast.
+The CRPS for a single forecast is equivalent to the MAE, which is why the latter was chosen.